The Importance of Volunteers in Hospice Care

 Hospice volunteers receive training to prepare them for sensitive situations.
 Key qualities include:

-• Flexibility and reliability: Adapting to changing needs and maintaining consistent presence.
+Flexibility and reliability: Adapting to changing needs and maintaining a consistent presence.

 Training often covers communication techniques, cultural sensitivity, and self-care strategies to help volunteers manage the emotional demands of their role.